bharathbhimshetty/Image-Captioning-using-Show-Attend-and-Tell-paper/README.md

   predictions were almost similar and hence I didnt used the VGG-16.
 * The Decoder architecture is based on Show Attend and Tell paper but the loss is not converging less than 0.57 even after 200 epochs and hence need to end the loss at 0.57.
-* The results are not at par Bahdanau Attention Decoder.
+* The results of paper implementation are not at par Bahdanau Attention implementation in Decoder.
 * Played with batchsize of 32 and 64, but both giving appx same results and I have choosen 64 as it has less iterations per epoch.
 * Have used Greedy search and Beam Search with 5 and 7 predictions.
 * Some predictions are repetitive and this behaviour is not understandable, tried to solve but coud'nt due to lack of expertise.